stefancoder444/2323237645.github.io/README.md

 What I made is a sleek online music search and player powered by the YouTube API.
 Search for any song, stream audio directly, and control playback with a smooth, modern interface.
 Simple, fast, and stylish — music without the noise.

-This project is open source © Music Player DSD256 2024 All Rights Rserverd
+This project is open source © Music Player DSD256 2024 All Rights Reserverd